delph-in/pydelphin/docs/api/delphin.interfaces.ace.rst

 .. seealso::

-  See :doc:`../tutorials/ace` for a more user-friendly introduction
+  See :doc:`../tutorials/ace` for a more user-friendly introduction.

 .. automodule:: delphin.interfaces.ace